HirasawaJin/Metropolis-Altas-of-Japan/README.md

-# Metropolis-Altas-of-Japan
+# Metropolis-Atlas-of-Japan
-This is a project working on creating Metroplis Altas of Japan.
+This is a project working on creating Metroplis Atlas of Japan.
 The idea whas inspired by this book.

 "Africa's Urbanisation Dynamics 2020 - Africapolis, Mapping a New Urban Geography"